Lysianne Proulx

-Lysianne Proulx (born April 17, 1999) is a Canadian soccer player who plays as a goalkeeper for Serie A club Juventus and the Canada national team.
+Lysianne Proulx (born April 17, 1999) is a Canadian soccer player who plays as a goalkeeper for Ipswich Town in the Women's Super League 2 and the Canada national team.

 Early life

 Proulx began playing youth soccer in 2004, at age four with CS Boucherville, playing there until the U10 level.
 She began playing goalkeeper at age 7.
 From 2009 to 2013, she played with CS Roussillon, later joining FC St-Léonard in 2014.
 She also represented the Rive-Sud regional district team and the Québec provincial team.
 In 2014, she was named the ARS Young Player of Excellence.
 In 2016, she was named the FSQ Female Youth Player of Excellence.

 College career

 In January 2017, she committed to attend Syracuse University in the fall, where she would play for the women's soccer team.
 She made her debut on August 31, 2017, against the Cornell Big Red.
 In her junior season in 2019, she became the team's starter, starting all 16 games and led the ACC in saves with 96.
 In 2020, she ranked third in the NCAA in saves per game with 9.12.
 On October 2, 2021, she made a career-high 15 saves against the Duke Blue Devils.
 Over her five seasons, she appeared in 52 games, earning eight shutouts.